10 Places to Go in Spring Without the Peak Season Crowds

 Where to stay: Amsterdam Hotel

-Well-located and contemporary, the 38-room Amsterdam Hotel is an easy walk to coffee shops, eateries, and the historic opera house.
+Well located and contemporary, the 38-room Amsterdam Hotel is an easy walk to coffee shops, eateries, and the historic opera house.
 Ask for a room facing the windmill.

-8. Jackson Hole, Wyoming
+Jackson Hole, Wyoming

 Don’t assume that ski-centric destinations lose their luster the moment snow starts to melt on the slopes.
 In fact, they’re often some of the most appealing out-of-season spots, as their other assets aren’t overshadowed by the superb skiing.

-Old West Days is a staple of the springtime here, too.
+The Old West Days Festival is a staple of the springtime here, too.
 The late-May bash is a tribute to the western culture of the area, whether via the High Noon Chili Cook-Off between local restaurants or Teton Powwow, showcasing Indigenous dances and traditions.

 Where to stay: Amangani

-The ultra-luxe Asia-originated chain opened its first stateside property here, a 40-room resort with a heated outdoor infinity pool overlooking the rugged landscape.
+The ultra-luxe Asia-originated chain opened Amangani, its first stateside property here, a 40-room resort with a heated outdoor infinity pool overlooking the rugged landscape.

-9. The Hamptons, New York
+The Hamptons and Shelter Island, New York

 Where to stay: The Pridwin